YinHk-Notes/C-Sharp-cheatsheet/c# concepts/Namespace/README.md

 > This method helps you import or include a `WelcomeClass` class into the `Form1` class by introducing its methods and members using namespace in C#.

+### Same namespace across multiple different files

+> Namespaces can (and usually are) split across multiple code files.

+> The Contacts namespace will contain all classes defined across files that define that namespace.

+> The classes in those namespaces are compiled separately, but (generally, leaving out external resources for now) into a single output file (i.e. an exe or a dll).

 ### ref
 https://www.c-sharpcorner.com/article/working-with-namespaces-in-C-Sharp/